17 Cozy Amazon Sweaters Under $20

 5. Everyday Essential: For an option that works well in any situation, grab this ribbed sweater — just $16!

-6. All Wrapped Up: This wrap sweater feels ’70s-inspired, and it’s a great look when the moment calls for an edgy, sexy vibe — just $19!
+6. All Wrapped Up: This wrap sweater feels ’70s-inspired, and it’s a great look when the moment calls for an elegant, sexy vibe — just $19!

-7. Jazzy, Snazzy: This sweater has dot embellishments on the sleeve ,which is sure to turn heads — was $37, now just $15!
+7. Jazzy, Snazzy: This sweater has dot embellishments on the sleeves, which are sure to turn heads — was $37, now just $15!

-8. Oversized Energy: For many, oversized is better and this oversized crewneck sweater will swallow you up with its voluminous knit — was $27, now just $20!
+8. Oversized Energy: For many, oversized is better, and this oversized crewneck sweater will flatter your figure with its voluminous knit — was $27, now just $20!

-9. Puffed Up: If you prefer a dramatic sleeve moment, this puff long sleeve sweater is right up your alley— was $46, now just $18!
+9. Puffed Up: If you prefer a dramatic sleeve moment, this puff-sleeve sweater will be right up your alley— was $46, now just $18!

 10. Bold Definition: This chunky-knit cable sweater will keep you warm and has a fashion-forward flair — just $20!